Leading business figures to discuss British Academy proposals for promoting purposeful business

 The report, from the British Academy’s Future of the Corporation programme, brings together a set of proposals to embed corporate purpose in business policy and practice for the first time.

-The British Academy welcomes Lord Bilimoria, President of the CBI, John Geldart, Director General of the Institute of Directors, Julia Hoggett, CEO of London Stock Exchange plc, Mark Babington, Executive Director of the Financial Reporting Council, Anne Simpson, Managing Investment Director (Board Governance and Sustainability) of CalPERS and Catherine Howarth, Chief Executive of ShareAction to discuss the proposals on a panel, following an address by the Secretary of State for Business, Energy and Industrial Strategy, Rt Hon Kwasi Kwarteng MP.
+The British Academy welcomes Lord Bilimoria, President of the CBI, John Geldart, Director General of the Institute of Directors, Julia Hoggett, CEO of London Stock Exchange plc, Mark Babington, Executive Director of the Financial Reporting Council, Anne Simpson, Managing Investment Director (Board Governance and Sustainability) of CalPERS and Catherine Howarth, Chief Executive of ShareAction to discuss the proposals on a panel.

 The publication of the report takes place ahead of the British Academy’s third Purpose Summit on Thursday 23 and Friday 24 September.
 Over three virtual sessions, the event will explore ways to reform business education around corporate purpose, defined by the Future of the Corporation programme as: “to profitably solve problems of people and planet and not profit from causing problems”.